micahwierenga/js-functions-and-scope/readme.md

 alert(b);
 ```

-This will throw a reference error because the variable `b` is not accessible outside of the scope if the function where it is defined.
+This will throw a reference error because the variable `b` is not accessible outside of the function where it is defined.

 #### Accessing variables in the same scope